shaxzoddavronov/STT-NER-Uzbek/README.md

 * STT Dataset: https://huggingface.co/datasets/mozilla-foundation/common_voice_13_0/viewer/uz
 * NER Dataset: https://huggingface.co/datasets/risqaliyevds/uzbek_ner

+## Overview
+This project focuses on developing a Speech-to-Text (STT) system specifically for the Uzbek language and enhancing it with Named Entity Recognition (NER) capabilities.
+The system converts spoken Uzbek into text and then processes the transcribed output to identify and extract meaningful entities such as names, locations, organizations, and other relevant information.

 ## STT Details
 Whisper model developed by OpenAI used to fine-tune on STT task.
 Large version 2 of the model chosen to train with LoRa adapter like XLM-RoBERTa.
 Since, it has over 1.5B paramaters and it is almost impossible to train on  open source cloud-based Jupyter notebook environments (kaggle, google colab).
 We trained only ~ 1 % paramters (15 millon) of original model.